wintercms/docs/backend-controllers-ajax.md

         }
     }

 Usually each controller implements functionality for working with a single type of data - like blog posts or categories.
-All back-end behaviors described below assume this convention.
+All backend behaviors described below assume this convention.

 <a name="controller-properties"></a>
 ### Controller properties

-The back-end controller base class defines a number of properties that allow to configure the page appearance and manage the page security:
+The backend controller base class defines a number of properties that allow to configure the page appearance and manage the page security:

 Property | Description
 ------------- | -------------
 **$fatalError** | allows to store a fatal exception generated in an action method in order to display it in the view.
-**$user** | contains a reference to the the back-end user object.
+**$user** | contains a reference to the the backend user object.
 **$suppressView** | allows to prevent the view display.
 Can be updated in the action method or in the controller constructor.
 **$params** | an array of the routed parameters.
 **$action** | a name of the action method being executed in the current request.
-**$publicActions** | defines an array of actions available without the back-end user authentication.
+**$publicActions** | defines an array of actions available without the backend user authentication.
 Can be overridden in the class definition.
 **$requiredPermissions** | permissions required to view this page.
 Can be set in the class definition or in the controller constructor.
 See [users & permissions](users) for details.
 **$pageTitle** | sets the page title.
 Can be set in the action method.
 **$bodyClass** | body class property used for customizing the layout.
 Can be set in the controller constructor or action method.